SarthakBolt/NLP-assignment/README.md

 Interview task for Exposys Data Labs

 ## Steps to run
-Open the .ipynb file in Jupyter Notebook
+Open the .ipynb file in Jupyter Notebook.
-Press Shift+Enter to run each code block in the Notebook
+Press Shift+Enter to run each code block in the Notebook.

 ## Dependencies/Libraries used -
 1. Pandas